Part 5: Printing & Publishing

 The making of fishydesignstudio.com

-Was going to create a page to talk about the making of the website... but you're already looking at it anyway lol, so I'll just summarize it below.
+I was going to create a page to talk about the making of the website... but you're already looking at it anyway lol, so I'll just summarize it below.

 #1 E-commerce website: Shopify

-Despite working in web, it still took a awhile to figure out Shopify's interface and the e-commerce side of things.
-I also decided to stick with a free theme and "hack" my way around it instead because they're not cheap and I really won't be using its full features anyway.
-I really want to include the whole storybook documentation on the website (but e-commerce site aren't built that way) so I'm making life harder by trying to convert/customize a good chunk of the site JUST for the storybook process section... and at the same time, take advantage of Shopify's great features.
+Despite working professionally in the web sphere, it still took a while to figure out Shopify's content management system and the e-commerce side of things.
+I also decided to stick with a free theme and "hack" my way around it instead because 1) they're not cheap, and 2) I wouldn't be using its full features anyway.

 It was tedious, but not Shopify's fault.
 I'm just stubborn.
+After all, where's the fun in it when you can simply buy your way out? ;)

-#2 Shipping and Pricing (Easily a project on its own)
+#2 Shipping and Pricing

+Easily a project on its own.
 Cannot emphasize that enough.

-I had to go into spreadsheet mode to figure out the cost of printing and shipping to different locations, preparing for the worse possible shipping cost I may need to absorb.
-Interesting finding: For me to ship to any of the Canadian territories it's at least $183+ in shipping alone!
+I had to go into full spreadsheet mode to figure out the cost of printing and shipping to different locations, starting with just Canada, preparing for the worst possible shipping cost I may need to absorb.
+Interesting finding: for me to ship to any of the Canadian territories, it's at least $183+ in shipping alone!
 Nunavut is worse =___=

-This is why I'm limiting shipping to just our 10 provinces in Canada for now.
-(Sorry World you'll need to go through your country's Amazon instead >__<)
+This is why I'm limiting shipping to just our 10 provinces for now.
+(Sorry World, you'll need to go through your country's Amazon instead >__<)

-#3 Compiling my documented artifacts
+#3 Compiling my Documented Artifacts